nitinkc/JavaConcepts/src/com/nitin/a7oopsConcepts/abstraction/basics.md

   Segregation of code, free to change without affecting the business

   Constructor chaining <=> for inheritance

-  IT IS POLYMORPHISM WHICH LINKS ABSTRACT CODE TO CONCRETE IMPLEMENTATION
+IT IS POLYMORPHISM WHICH LINKS ABSTRACT CODE TO CONCRETE IMPLEMENTATION.